| |

 Identification

-They usually show up in March or April and seem to bloom about a week before snowdrops.
+They usually show up in late March or April and seem to bloom about a week before snowdrops.

 About Coltsfoot

 Like many plants and insects around here, coltsfoot isn’t native.
-It is widespread in Europe, Asia, and North Africa and was brought here by settlers.
+It is widespread in Europe, Asia, and North Africa and was brought here by early settlers.
 According to the North American Wildlife Guide (an invaluable resource in our house), it was once so widely loved for its herbal qualities that the leaf was the symbol of many apothecary shops in Europe.

 Past Uses for Coltsfoot